Aliharis007/AI-Interview-System/README.md

 * ✅ **Service Account** for authentication and secure API access

 > GCP creds are stored in `gcp_creds_application.json` and accessed securely during backend interaction. *This file is excluded from GitHub using `.gitignore`.*

 ---

-## ⚙️ Deployment on Streamlit Cloud (Coming next...)

-Stay tuned below for deployment instructions 👇

----

-## 📃 License

-This project is licensed under the [MIT License](LICENSE).

----